 Scientists have been developing millirobots or insect-scale robots that can adapt to different environments for exploration and biomedical applications.

 Dr. Shen’s research team came up with a simple approach to construct millirobots by coating objects with a composited glue-like magnetic spray, called M-spray.
-“Our idea is that by putting on this ‘magnetic coat’, we can turn any objects into a robot and control their locomotion.
+“Our idea is that by putting on this ‘magnetic coat’, we can turn any object into a robot and control their locomotion.
 The M-spray we developed can stick on the targeted object and ‘activate’ the object when driven by a magnetic field,” explained Dr. Shen.

 Composed of polyvinyl alcohol (PVA), gluten, and iron particles, M-spray can adhere to the rough and smooth surfaces of one (1D), two (2D) or three-dimensional (3D) objects instantly, stably, and firmly.
 The film it formed on the surface is just about 0.1 to 0.25mm thick, which is thin enough to preserve the original size, form, and structure of the objects.